 - built from cheap plastic, not designed for long life usage.

-- I know its development version but still too big for human head. and heavy.
+- I know its development version but still too big for human head..

 - All games must render two copies of scene in splitscreen. that means high usage of system resources.

-actually its a stereoscopic viewer with aspheric lenses. all trick is turning around stereoscopic splitscreen special games. if interested with its technical part, this guy was created a exact clone of oculus and shared details on his blog
+actually its a stereoscopic viewer with aspheric lenses. all trick turning around splitscreen special games and third party extensions such as tridef. if interested with its technical part, this guy was created a exact clone of oculus and shared details on his blog

 as the whole crafty geeks knows, nike has a rvsp system via twitter. they are offering free footwears to followers who sends promotion codes.